9 Commando Roll of Honour

 Killed in action or died of wounds

-Lance Sergeant Alexander McKinnon died during operations at Monte Ornito and Monte Faito, Italy.
+Lance Sergeant Alexander McKinnon was killed in action during operations at Monte Ornito and Monte Faito, Italy.
 Son of John and Frances McKinnon; husband of Florence Janes McKinnon, of Kilmarnock, Ayrshire.
 His name is on a Marble Roll of Honour on Monte Ornito.

 Sources